docupike/docs/docs/de/dev/addon/settings.md

 }
 ```

-In order to receive the changes in docupike, you should register the add-on again. docupike finds these changes and applies them to the add-on.
+In order to receive the changes in i-doit up, you should register the add-on again. i-doit up finds these changes and applies them to the add-on.

 ```shell
 bin/console docu:addons:register http://127.0.0.1:9000